Primate Logo Primate

 application/json json()

-application/x-www-form-urlencoded fields()
+application/x-www-form-urlencoded form()

 application/octet-stream binary()